tarasovin/embed-block/README.md

 For regular code files:

-* The `PATH` should be a code file in the vault or remote.
-If you have used GitHub for example, make sure to use `https://raw.githubusercontent.com/...`
+* `PATH` should point to your code file in the vault or remote file.
+If you're using GitHub, make sure you're using `https://raw.githubusercontent.com/...`

-* The `LINES` will include only the specified lines of the code file.
-Every set of included lines either range or explicit line will append dots (`...`) to included line in a newline.
-If you want to get rid of dots, minimize the number of sets by using one range as much as you can.
+* `LINES` will include only the specified lines from the file.
+Each set of included lines (individual lines or range) will add an ellipsis (`...`) to the included line on a new line.
+If you want to get rid of the ellipsis, minimize the number of sets using one range as much as possible.

-* The `MARKERS` allows you to extract code between specific markers in the file.
-The format is `START_MARKER,END_MARKER` or with identifiers `START_MARKER:id,END_MARKER:id`.
+* `MARKERS` allows you to extract code between specific markers in the file.
+Format: `START_MARKER,END_MARKER` or with identifiers `START_MARKER:id,END_MARKER:id`.
 The plugin will automatically detect the comment style based on the language.

 For Jupyter notebooks:

 * The `CELL` parameter can be:
-  - A number (0-based index): `CELL: "0"` for the first cell
+  - A number (index, starting at 0): `CELL: "0"` for the first cell
-  - An ID: `CELL: "id:cell123"` for a cell with a specific ID in its metadata
+  - An ID: `CELL: "id:cell123"` for a cell with specific ID in metadata
   - A tag: `CELL: "tag:important_chart"` for a cell with a specific tag (visible in Jupyter UI)
   - A type selector: `CELL: "type:code"` or `CELL: "type:markdown"`

-* The `CONTENT` parameter specifies what to extract:
+* The `CONTENT` parameter determines what to extract:
-  - `code`: To show the cell's code (for code cells)
+  - `code`: Show the cell's code (for code cells)
-  - `output`: To show the cell's execution output (for code cells)
+  - `output`: Show the cell's execution result (for code cells)
-  - `markdown`: To show the cell's markdown content (for markdown cells)
+  - `markdown`: Show the cell's markdown content (for markdown cells)

-* If `TITLE` is not set, then the title of the code block will be `PATH` value.
+* If `TITLE` is not provided, the title of the code block will be the `PATH` value.
+* You can use `TITLE: ""` (empty string) to hide the title for a specific block, even if the global "Hide Title" setting is not enabled.

-### Working with Cell Tags in Jupyter Notebook
+### Working with cell tags in Jupyter Notebook

 To add tags to cells in Jupyter Notebook: